influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMatchLabelsMixin(matchLabels)
 ```

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.
+"matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is \"key\", the operator is \"In\", and the values array contains only \"value\".
+The requirements are ANDed."

 **Note:** This function appends passed data to existing values

 ## obj spec.thanos

-Thanos configuration allows configuring various aspects of a Prometheus server in a Thanos environment.
- This section is experimental, it may change significantly without deprecation notice in any release.
- This is experimental and may change significantly without backward compatibility in any release.
+"Thanos configuration allows configuring various aspects of a Prometheus server in a Thanos environment. \n This section is experimental, it may change significantly without deprecation notice in any release. \n This is experimental and may change significantly without backward compatibility in any release."

 ### fn spec.thanos.withBaseImage